 - Assistance by the driver may harm the customer, driver or both.

 Door to curb service at either pick-up or destination

 Door to door service at pick-up and destination

 $13.60 ($3.60 + $5.00 + $5.00)

 A "No-Show" is counted when a customer is not at the designated location at the scheduled pick-up time or calls to cancel a trip less than one hour before a scheduled pick-up time.
 If a customer cannot be left alone and must be met by a care provider or a representative, a "No-Show" will be counted if no one is there to receive the rider at the trip destination.
 When a customer is a "No-Show" for the first part of a round trip, the return ride will not automatically be canceled.
 The ACCESS customer will be responsible for canceling the return trip if the trip is not needed to avoid receiving another "No-Show."

-Letters are sent to customers after their second and third "No-Shows" in a calendar month.
-After the third "No-Show" in a calendar month, service may be suspended for one month.
-"No-Shows" and service suspensions can be appealed in writing by following the directions included in the "No-Show" letters.
+Letters are sent to customers after their third no-show or late cancellation in a calendar month.
+A customer may be suspended if the number of no-shows or late cancellations received during any single month exceeds 10 percent of their overall scheduled monthly trips OR the number of no-shows or late cancellations exceeds five (5) during any single month.
+No-shows and service suspensions can be appealed in writing by following the directions included in the no-show letters.
 Service will continue while an appeal is pending.